 Each year the Council updates the Capital Improvement Program (CIP).
 The CIP provides a schedule of planned improvements over the next 10 years and identifies the revenue sources that will pay for those improvements.

 The recommended CIP includes major investments in economic development, parks, roadways, public safety facilities, and water and sewer infrastructure.
-This includes funding for the construction of several major projects already underway, including Pioneer Community Park, renovations to the team clubhouses at the Peoria Sports Complex, and the widening and reconstruction of Lake Pleasant Parkway from Westwing Parkway to the Loop 303.
-All three of these projects are on track to be completed in FY 2014.
+This includes funding for the construction of several major projects already underway, such as the improvements to the clubhouses and stadium at the Peoria Sports Complex, the widening of Lake Pleasant Parkway from West Wing Parkway to the Loop 303, including the installation of new water and sewer lines, and roadway and drainage improvements along 91st Avenue near the city’s southern border.
+All of these projects are on track to be completed in FY 2015.

 The city continues to improve Peoria’s transportation system.
-Aside from the Lake Pleasant Parkway, we are set to begin construction this summer of the Agua Fria Truck Road Reliever, a $10.5 million roadway that will reduce truck traffic on Beardsley Road.
-Maricopa County is moving forward with its extension of Deer Valley Road over the Agua Fria River, and we are already working on a project to mitigate the impacts of increased traffic on our residents in that area.
-We are putting the finishing touches on the widening of 83rd Avenue on the city’s southern boundary, and we are in the design phase of a similar project one mile to the east on 91st Avenue.
-Soon we will begin design of the half-street improvements to 103rd Avenue between Olive and Northern and two federally funded intersection widening projects on 75th Avenue—one at Peoria Avenue and the other at Cactus Road.
+We are set to complete construction on the Agua Fria Truck Road Reliever, a $10.5 million roadway that will reduce truck traffic on Beardsley Road.
+Maricopa County is moving forward with its extension of Deer Valley Road over the Agua Fria River, and we are working on a project to mitigate the impacts of increased traffic on our residents in that area.
+Also planned are the half-street improvements to 103rd Avenue between Olive and Northern and two federally funded intersection widening projects on 75th Avenue—one at Peoria Avenue and the other at Cactus Road.

-Perhaps the most exciting development in our capital program is the addition of a project to build the first phase of a community park in northern Peoria.
-This area is in need of lighted sports fields and other recreational amenities, and this project will address these deficiencies with amenities like the ones we are now building at Pioneer Community Park.
-Other parks and trails projects planned for the next year or two include the Camino a Lago Neighborhood Park, the 99th and Olive Trailhead, and various New River Trail connections.
+Perhaps the most exciting development in our capital program is a project to build the first phase of a community park in northern Peoria.
+This area is in need of lighted sports fields and other recreational amenities.
+Other parks and trails projects planned for the next year or two include the Skunk Creek Trailhead at 83rd Avenue and Skunk Creek, Camino a Lago Neighborhood Park, the 99th and Olive Trailhead, and various New River Trail connections.

 While supporting these higher profile new improvements, the program recognizes efforts to maintain existing city assets.
 The capital plan includes numerous ongoing programs and one-time projects to perform regular maintenance on infrastructure and to replace those assets that have reached the end of their useful lives.
-Examples include our IT network infrastructure projects, replacement of water slides at our swimming pools, rehabilitation of trunk sewer lines, and maintenance of our roadways.
+Examples include our IT network infrastructure projects, replacement of water slides at our swimming pools, equipment upgrades at the Butler Water Reclamation Facility, and maintenance of our roadways.

-In summary, the proposed budget totals $468 million, which represents a 1.06 percent decrease over the prior year.
-The budget for the general fund, the city’s primary operating fund, is $119.5 million—a 6.5 percent increase.
-The $154 million capital budget for FY 2014 represents a 9.6 percent decrease over the FY 2013 plan, while the 10‐year capital improvement program totals $524.5 million, a 13.2 percent increase over last year’s program.
+In summary, the proposed budget totals $470 million, which represents a 0.43 percent increase over the prior year.
+The budget for the general fund, the city’s primary operating fund, is $123.1 million—a 3.06 percent increase.
+The $145.2 million capital budget for FY 2015 represents a 5.78 percent decrease over the FY 2014 plan, while the 10‐year capital improvement program totals $598.5 million, a 14.1 percent increase over last year’s program.

 Overall the outlook is continuing to improve.
 We’ve managed through the recession and our revenues are now growing, albeit slowly.
 I believe this budget underscores a commitment by all city departments to maintain service levels in our core services, and to implement cost-saving efficiencies wherever possible, while preserving those things that make Peoria great.

 I wish to thank the City Council for their guidance and support throughout the development of this proposed budget.
-In addition, I wish to thank the Management and Budget Department staff, our deputy city managers, department directors, the Human Resources Department staff, and all of the employees of the city who have contributed by creativity and sacrifice to make the FY 2014 budget a reality.
+In addition, I wish to thank the Finance and Budget Department staff, our deputy city managers, department directors, and all of the employees of the city who have contributed to make the FY 2015 budget a reality.